 Horticultural grow facilities are quickly becoming the fastest growing electric load for many utilities, with lighting representing the greatest portion of that load.
 Well-designed horticultural lighting products have the potential to save energy while optimizing plant growth and health.
 Appropriate test procedures, alignment on performance needs, and industry best practices that inform product selection and installation are necessary to inform DLC requirements.
-While research and standards development is underway, the DLC may develop an interim process for qualifying horticultural lighting products.

 Desired Outcomes and Benefits